-Gary Schwarz is Professor in Public Management and Strategy.
-His research focuses on how organizations and individuals can improve their performance, innovation, and leadership.
+Gary Schwarz is Professor in Public Management and Strategy and Director of the Public Management and Regulation Group.
+His research focuses on how organisations and individuals can improve their performance, innovation, and leadership.
 He has published widely in world-leading academic journals, such as Public Administration Review, Public Administration, World Development, and The Leadership Quarterly.

 Prof Schwarz holds academic degrees from Harvard University, University of Chicago, Northwestern University, University of St Gallen, and WHU in Germany.

 - BUS361 Strategic Management: Concepts and Cases

 Professor Schwarz taught and supervised students at all levels, including undergraduate, postgraduate, executive education, and doctoral.
 He received many accolades for his innovative and interactive teaching.
 At the Deloitte Academy, he obtained the highest annual course evaluation.
 He received a Dean’s Award for Excellence in teaching at Harvard University and became the first faculty member from the China campus to win the highest teaching prize at the University of Nottingham, the Lord Dearing Award for outstanding achievements in enhancing the student learning experience.
 At London Business School and SOAS University of London he obtained perfect evaluations, with all of the participants awarding the highest possible score for his teaching.
 He was shortlisted for the Director’s Teaching Prize in Inspirational and Innovative Teaching at SOAS University of London.
 In 2021, he was shortlisted for the Queen Mary University of London Students’ Union Education Awards as Assessment and Feedback Champion.